Chapter 15 : The Art in Dark Arts

 Being the wife of Ron Weasely would not define her completely.
 If he ever left, she would have the confidence to move on and live.

-“Dream prevented.”
-He said in his mind… and it felt so very good.
+“Dream prevented,” he mouthed… and it felt so very good.

 Draco realized then that he’d become somewhat of an observer of people.
 He didn’t realize he had become one, it just happened over time, he supposed.